Thermodynamic and quantum entropy gain of frame averaging: A graceful irreverzible map

 Such irreversible map was first considered for the Maxwell-gas in the context of the Boltzmann's rather than the von Neumann's entropy \cite{Dio02}.
 In ref.~\cite{DioFelKos06} we constructed $\M$ for the case of a chain of non-interacting Pauli-spins, the rigorous proof of which appeared in \cite{CsiHiaPet07}.
 In the present work, we are going to suggest $\M$ for the realistic reservoir like, e.g., a quantum gas or liquid of arbitrary strong self-interaction and of arbitrary strong perturbation $U$.

 Let $H$ be a second quantized Hamiltonian of our reservoir confined in a rectangular box of volume $V$ with periodic boundary conditions.
-Introduce the unitary operator $U(x)$ of spatial translation by the vector $x$.
+Introduce the unitary operator $U(x)$ of spatial translation\footnote{ Despite similar notations, don't confuse translations $U(x)$ with the local perturbation $U$ in $\rho_\be'=U\rho_\be U^\dagger$.} by the vector $x$.
 Since $U(x)HU(-x)=H$ for all $x$, also the equilibrium state (\ref{rhob}) will be translation invariant: $U(x)\rho_\be U(-x)=\rho_\be$.
 The locally perturbed state $\rho_\be'$ can not be translation invariant.
 For it, consider the following irreversible (non-unitary) map:

 where the integration extends for the volume $V$ of the box.
-This map satisfies the eq.~(\ref{grace}) of ``gracefulness''. \emph{We conjecture that also the thermodynamic constraint (\ref{thconstr}) is satisfied}.
+This map satisfies the eq.~(\ref{grace}) of `gracefulness'.
+We conjecture that also the thermodynamic constraint (\ref{thconstr}) is satisfied.